hpc-carpentry/hpc-python/index.md

 * Create a reproducible analysis pipeline in Python.

 * Run your pipeline on your computer or on a high-performance computing cluster and have it scale appropriately.

+**NOTE: This is the draft HPC Carpentry release.
+Comments and feedback are welcome.**

 > ## Setup
 >